-COURSE CODE:14413:WEST ASIAN SOCIETY (ARAB COUNTRIES).
+COURSE CODE: WAS-B03: WEST ASIAN SOCIETY (ARAB COUNTRIES).

+Total marks: 100 (Internal marks 30 and Theory 70).
 Credits: 04.
 Instruction: 64 hours per semester

 After studying the course the students will come to know the following issues:

 Realize the existence of various types of sources for the study Understand the basic knowledge of social structure of West Asia